CJSS: Screening and Discussion: Si Se Puede. Seven Days with PAH Barcelona, with ACORN

-The screening will be followed by a discussion led by ACORN Newcastle, discussing their work and past victories, and looking at what can be done next to tackle the housing crisis on a local, national and global level.
+The screening was followed by a discussion led by ACORN Newcastle, discussing their work and past victories, and looking at what can be done next to tackle the housing crisis on a local, national and global level.

 ACORN is a tenants union, a community organisation, a support network and an anti-poverty organising group.
 They launched in 2014 and has now grown to a network of more than 20,000 people across the UK.
 They have won hundreds of thousands of pounds in home repairs to dangerous properties, stopped people being evicted and signed politicians, landlords and letting agents up to our Ethical Lettings Charter, guaranteeing standards for thousands of properties.

 The Claudia Jones Space Station is part of Freedom City and has been commissioned by The NewBridge Project in partnership with BALTIC Centre for Contemporary Art.